rcl-ssl/docs/api/post-certificate.renew.md

 # API Endpoint

-The endpoint for the **POST Certificate Test** API is :
+The endpoint for the **POST Certificate Renew** API is :

 ```
-/v1/subscription/{subscriptionid}/public/certificate/renew/getlist
+/v1/subscription/{subscriptionid}/public/certificate/renew
 ```

 where the placeholder : {subscriptionid} is the **Subscription Id** of the subscription in the RCL Portal.

 # Request Body

-The request body should include a JSON of the [ResourceRequest](./models.md#resourcerequest) class.
+The request body should include a JSON of the [CertificateRequest](./models.md#certificaterequest) class.

 # Response

 ## 200 Ok

-This represents success in making an authorized connection to the RCL Public API.
-An **Array** of [Certificate](./models.md#certificate) is provided in the **body** of the response in JSON format.
+This represents success in making an authorized request to the RCL Public API and scheduling the certificate for renewal.

-## 404 Notfound

-If no certificates were found that matches the renewal criteria.

 ## 401 Unauthorized